-- 1. A Head of Department shall be appointed by the Council on the recommendation of the Senate on receipt of a joint nomination from the members of the Academic Staff holding posts allocated to the Department and the Vice-Chancellor, determined in accordance with the published procedures for nomination of Heads of Department.
+- 1. A Head of Department shall be appointed by the Council on the recommendation of the Senate on receipt of a joint nomination from the members of the Academic Staff holding posts allocated to the relevant Department and the Vice-Chancellor, determined in accordance with the published procedures for nomination of Heads of Department.
 These procedures shall also apply to Heads of Department who carry the title of Dean or other approved title.
-The nominee shall be a Professor, Reader or Senior Lecturer, normally holding a post allocated to the Department concerned. - A Head of Department shall hold office until the end of the third year following their appointment or until such earlier date as the Council on the recommendation of the Senate may in each case determine.

-- 3. A Head of Department shall be eligible for re-appointment for further consecutive periods of up to a total of three years; such periods shall normally be until the end of the third year from the date re-appointment or until such earlier date as the Council on the recommendation of the Senate may in each case determine. - 4.
+The nominee shall be a Professor, Reader or Senior Lecturer, normally holding a post allocated to the Department concerned. - 2.
+A Head of Department shall hold office until the end of the third year following their appointment or until such earlier date as the Council on the recommendation of the Senate may in each case determine. - 3.
+A Head of Department shall be eligible for re-appointment for further consecutive periods of up to a total of three years; such periods shall normally be until the end of the third year from the date of reappointment or until such earlier date as the Council on the recommendation of the Senate may in each case determine. - 4.
 A Head of Department who has held office for two consecutive periods shall normally be ineligible for further appointment until one year has elapsed from the date of completion of their second period of office.
 A Head of Department may exceptionally be re-appointed for further terms of office on the recommendation of the Senate on receipt of a joint nomination from the members of Academic Staff holding posts allocated to the Department and the Vice-Chancellor. - 5.
-A Head of Department shall cease to hold office upon resignation or retirement from the Academic Staff of the University. - 6.
-If a Head of Department becomes unable through illness or any other cause to perform their functions, the Council, in accordance with Ordinance 41, may terminate the appointment, appoint an Acting Head of Department for a specified period or take any other action it thinks fit.
-An Acting Head shall be appointed in the same manner as a Head (paragraph 1 above); in exceptional circumstances, however, a Lecturer may act as Acting Head.
+A Head of Department shall cease to hold office upon ceasing to be a member of the Academic Staff of the University.

+- 6. If a Head of Department becomes unable through illness or any other cause to perform their functions, the Council (or, if authorised by the Council from time to time, the Chair of the Council on behalf of the Council) may, on the recommendation of the Vice-Chancellor, appoint an Acting Head of Department for a specified period or take any other action it thinks fit.
+In exceptional circumstances, a Lecturer may act as Acting Head.
 An Acting Head of Department shall be an ex officio member of the Senate during their period of office. - 7.
-Nominations of Heads of Departments shall normally be received at a meeting of the Senate during the Spring Term for appointments to take effect on the first day of August following. - 8.
-A Head of Department shall be responsible to the Executive Dean for maintaining and promoting the efficiency and good order of the Department, in accordance with the Charter, Ordinances and Regulations of the University, and the policies and procedures determined from time to time by resolutions of the Council and the Senate. - 9.
-A Head of Department may resign their office by writing addressed to the Council.
+A Head of Department shall be responsible to the Executive Dean for maintaining and promoting the efficiency and good order of the Department, in accordance with the Charter, Ordinances and Regulations of the University, and the policies and procedures determined from time to time by resolutions of the Council and the Senate. - 8.
+A Head of Department may resign their office by writing addressed to the Council, subject to any contractual notice period.

-Ordinance 10 The Council
+Ordinance 10 - The Council

-- The membership of the Council and their terms of office are set out in Section 1 of the Statutes. - 2.
+- 1. The membership of the Council and their terms of office are set out in Section 1 of the Statutes. - 2.
 The proceedings of the Council shall be governed by Standing Orders, which shall be determined and approved annually by the Council.

-Ordinance 11 Appointment of Members of the Council
+Ordinance 11 - Appointment of Members of the Council